CPJKU/LEMONS/README.md

 # LEMONS: Listenable Explanations for Music recOmmeNder Systems
 **LEMONS** addresses the issue of explaining of why a track has been recommended to a user by providing listenable explanations based on the track itself.

+You can check out the [video of our demo](https://www.youtube.com/watch?v=giSPrPnZ7mc).

 We consider the following users/personas, distinguised by music preference:
 - **Marko**: Favourite genre is reggae.
 He also prefers more niche tracks and loud music.
 - **Matteo**: Favourite genres are trance, blues, and progressive.